-Back and spinal conditions which can be treated with AMPP® and PRP include:
+Back and spinal conditions which can be treated with BMAC, PRP and pain-relieving injections include:

 Have you been told your only option for back pain is steroid injections or invasive surgery?
 Minimally invasive regenerative alternative treatments and therapies offer relief for back and spinal pain.

-Back pain caused by bulging or herniated discs, degenerative conditions in the spine or injury can be treated with stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) therapy.
-Read more on how the Regenerative Clinic can assist you.
+Back pain caused by bulging or herniated discs, degenerative conditions in the spine or injury can be treated with mesenchymal stem cell therapies: Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP).
+Read more on how we can assist you.

 How common is back pain?